cheq-ai/rti-demo/README.md

 }
 ```

-**tagHash** - a 32 chars hash which can be found under Cheq's invocation code url.
+**tagHash** - a 32 chars hash which can be found under CHEQ's invocation code url.

 ```
 https://[domain]/i/[TAG_HASH].js
 ```

-**decryptionKey** - a 24 chars decryption key given by Cheq.
+**decryptionKey** - a 24 chars decryption key given by CHEQ.

 Once config file have been setup properly, simply run the demo by